BOARD OF DIRECTORS' REPORT

 Health & Safety

-There has been no Loss Time Incident during the first 9 months of 2016.
-On 30 September 2016, Sohar Power has accumulated 1340 days without loss time accident.
+There has been no Loss Time Incident during the first semester of 2017 and the Health and Safety performance has been excellent.
+On 30 June 2017, Sohar Power has accumulated 1,613 days without loss time accident.

 Operations and Maintenance

-The plant was operated reliably during the third quarter of the year, achieving reliability levels of 98.7% and 100% for power and water respectively.
+The plant was operated reliably during the first semester of the year, achieving reliability levels of 98.1% and 99.5% for power and water respectively.

-The load factor of the power plant represented 83.7% of its maximum capability and 85.7% of the water plant maximum capability, confirming the sustained demand for water linked to the limited production capacity in the North Batinah governorate.
+The load factor of the power plant represented 62.7% of its maximum capability and 81.3% of the water plant maximum capability, confirming the sustained demand for water linked to the limited production capacity in the North Batinah governorate, despite the usual lower demand for power and water during winter.

-The Direct costs for the first 9 months have also increased from RO 32.8 million in 2015 to RO 36.0 million in 2016, reflecting mainly the increase in gas price.
+The Direct costs for the first 6 months have also decreased from RO 26.8 million in 2016 to RO 25.2 million in 2017, reflecting mainly lower fuel cost due to lower load factor.

-Installments of long term loans and swaps were settled on their due dates.
-An additional amount of RO 3.6 million was repaid to the lenders as cash sweep.
-The hedging deficit on Company's swap agreements, at the close of business at 30 September 2016 was RO 14.6 million, in comparison with valuations as of 31 December 2015 (RO 15.9 million).
-As per IAS 39, hedging deficit is calculated on each balance sheet date and it represents the notional loss, which the company may incur, if it opts to terminate the swap agreements on this date.
+Long term loans were repaid and swaps were settled on their due dates.
+An additional amount of RO 0.8 million was repaid to the lenders under the cash sweep mechanism in place since 2015.
+The hedging deficit on Company's swap agreements, at the close of business at 30 June 2017 was RO 9.8 million, in comparison with valuations as of 31 December 2016 (RO 10.6 million).
+As per IAS 39, hedging deficit is calculated on each balance sheet date and it represents the loss, which the company may incur, if it opts to terminate the swap agreements on this date.
 However under the terms of loan agreements, the company is not permitted to terminate its swap agreements and, as such, the loss is considered to be notional.

-The term loan facilities agreements contain cash sweep prepayment which has started from 30 September 2015.
-As a consequence, aside from the 2016 interim dividend of RO 0.913 million mentioned above, no further amount will be available for distribution as dividend to shareholders until the full repayment of the loans.
+The term loan facilities agreement contains mandatory cash sweep prepayment provisions effective since 30 September 2015, consisting in accelerating the repayment of the term loan during the duration of the contract with our customer.
+As a consequence, no further amount will be available for distribution as dividend to shareholders until the full repayment of the loans, unless the debt can be restructured.

 Saif Abdullah Al Harthy